fusioncharts/dev_centre_docs/chart-guide/standard-charts/bubble-and-xy-charts.md

 > In case, categories are defined (and the `xAxisLabelMode` attribute is not defined), the chart switches to the `categories` mode.
 You can also force any of the above three modes by explicitly defining the mode using the `xAxisLabelMode` attribute.

-## Configure the x-axis vertical divisional lines
+## Configure the x-axis Vertical Divisional Lines

 X-axis vertical divisional lines are vertical lines running through the canvas in the chart.
 These lines are important in case of bubble charts as they divide the canvas into different sections.
 You can configure these lines as per your requirement.